nrwl/nx/docs/shared/reference/nx-json.md

 These settings would store apps in `/demos/` and libraries in `/packages/`.
 The paths specified are relative to the workspace root.

+This makes app or lib generators behave in the following way:

+- `nx g app my-app` creates a new application named `my-app` in the `/demos/my-app` folder
+- `nx g lib my-lib` creates a new library named `my-lib` in the `/packages/my-lib` folder
+- `nx g app my-app --directory=nested` creates a new application named `nested-my-app` in the `/demos/nested/my-app` folder
+- `nx g lib my-lib --directory=shared/ui` creates a new library named `shared-ui-my-lib` in the `/packages/shared/ui/my-lib` folder

+If you accidentally generate a project in the wrong folder, use the [move generator](/packages/workspace/generators/move) to move it to the correct location.

 ### inputs & namedInputs